- The Taught Curriculum

 Latest NewsView More

-A Message from the Class Teachers, Mrs Frost and Mrs Earle
+A Message from the Class Teacher, Mrs Frost

 Happy New Year!

 We hope you all had a wonderful Christmas and are ready for Term 3.
-On this note, if you have a surplus of toys we would be happy for any donations including dolls and clothes, lego figures and base boards, puzzles and games to enhance learning.
+If Father Christmas has been really generous and you have a surplus of toys, we would be happy for any donations including dolls and clothes, lego figures and base boards, puzzles and games to enhance learning.
 We would also love any old buttons, ribbons or materials you may have for our Art and Craft cupboard!

 Our theme for the term is “Once upon a time.”